Handsome Audio Zulu at Access Analog

 Add timeless analog tape warmth and compression to your tracks with the Handsome Audio Zulu, a passive tape simulator that brings classic character to modern recordings.

-Analog Matrix Interface
+Analog Matrix

 The Handsome Audio Zulu is a ground-breaking passive analog tape simulator and buss processor designed to emulate the classic warmth and character of analog tape recording systems.